Effective Ranges Nearing Unacceptable Range or are Outside Acceptable Range

 However, a gradually decreasing Effective Range over time is completely normal and occurs because of animal dander, fur, and moisture getting collected in the pneumotach screens.
 If you see the "Nearing Unacceptable Range" message after repeated use, and the Effective Range is slightly lower than acceptable, this means that you should change the screens on the Animal side of the pneumotach.

-In both the above scenarios, please refer to the relevant Application Manual for the system you are using and find the section regarding Replacing Pneumotach screens.
+In both scenarios above, please refer to the relevant Application Manual for the system you are using and locate the section on replacing Pneumotach screens.

 Comments